coffeedan222/ravelo-cms/docs/start.md

     npm run server:start
     ```
     NOTE: run `npm run server:shutdown` to stop server
-5. You should be able to go to `http://api.localhost` and see the api running.
+5. You should be able to go to `http://localhost` and see the app running.

 # How to Pull the latest changes to your fork